rh-mobb/rosa-workshop-content/rosa-content/300-app/deploy.md

 # Introduction

 It's time for us to put our cluster to work and deploy a workload.
-We're going to build an example Java application, [microsweeper](https://github.com/redhat-mw-demos/microsweeper-quarkus/tree/ROSA){:target="_blank"}, using [Quarkus](https://quarkus.io/){:target="_blank"} (a Kubernetes Native Java stack) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb){:target="_blank"}.
+We're going to build an example Java application, [microsweeper](https://github.com/redhat-mw-demos/microsweeper-quarkus/tree/ROSA){:target="_blank"}, using [Quarkus](https://quarkus.io/){:target="_blank"} (a Kubernetes-native Java stack) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb){:target="_blank"}.
 We'll then deploy the application to our ROSA cluster and connect to the database over AWS's secure network.

-## Create Amazon DynamoDB instance
+## Create an Amazon DynamoDB instance

 1. First, let's create a namespace (also known as a project in OpenShift).
 To do so, run the following command: